makma/fingerprintjs.com/content/blog/how-to-minimize-captcha-api-calls-to-streamline-ux-and-improve-conversions.md

 ![](/img/uploads/copy-of-the_power_of_fingerprinting_infographic_2.png)

 FingerprintJS provides fraud protection that helps to reduce friction for legitimate users, improving conversions and facilitating more streamlined user interactions.
 Want to try for yourself?
-Start a [free trial](https://dashboard.fingerprintjs.com/signup) and try FingerprintJS Pro for 10 days with unlimited usage.
+Create your [free FingerprintJS account](https://dashboard.fingerprintjs.com/signup) today.